Cozmopolit/MIDIFlux/Documentation/MIDIDevices/README.md

 - [Controller Mappings](ControllerMappings.md) - How to map MIDI controllers to various functions
 - [Relative Controls](RelativeControls.md) - How to use jog wheels and other relative controls
-- [Multiple Controller Support](MultiControllerSupport.md) - How to use multiple MIDI devices simultaneously
+- [MIDI Channel Handling](MIDI_Channel_Handling.md) - How MIDI channels are handled throughout MIDIFlux

 ## Overview